UXARRAY/uxarray/docs/contributing.rst

 Welcome to the Contributor's Guide for UXarray!

-So, welcome to the team!
-If you are reading this document, we hope that you are already or soon-to-be a UXarray contributor!
-Please keep reading!
+Welcome to the team!
+If you are reading this document, we hope that you are already or soon-to-be a UXarray contributor, please keep reading!

 1. Overview
 -----------